ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots.rst

         On macOS, a local server must be started on the host to start Webots from the Docker container.
         The local server can be downloaded `on the webots-server repository <https://github.com/cyberbotics/webots-server/blob/main/local_simulation_server.py>`_.

-        In a terminal of the host machine (not in the container), specify the Webots installation folder (e.g. ``/Applications/Webots.app``) and start the server using the following commands:
+        In a terminal of the host machine (not in the VM), specify the Webots installation folder (e.g. ``/Applications/Webots.app``) and start the server using the following commands:

         .. code-block:: console

             export WEBOTS_HOME=/Applications/Webots.app
             python3 local_simulation_server.py

-        From the terminal of the Docker container, build and launch your custom package with:
+        From a terminal in the Linux VM in your ROS 2 workspace, build and launch your custom package with:

         .. code-block:: console

-            cd ~/ros2_ws
             colcon build
             source install/local_setup.bash
             ros2 launch my_package robot_launch.py